Real-time 3D human action recognition based on Hyperpoint sequence: Experiments

 \subsubsection{Effectiveness of Hyperpoint-Mixer module}

-We conduct the experiments to demonstrate the effectiveness of the Hyperpoint-Mixer module, and results are reported in Table V. In order to prove modeling ability of this module to hyperpoint sequences, several strong deep networks are used to instead of the Hyperpoint-Mixer module in our SequentialPointNet.
+We conduct the experiments to demonstrate the effectiveness of the Hyperpoint-Mixer module, and results are reported in Table \ref{table4}.
+Several strong deep networks are used to instead of the Hyperpoint-Mixer module in our SequentialPointNet.
 In SequentialPointNet (LSTM), LSTM is employed.
 In SequentialPointNet (GRU), GRU is employed.
 In SequentialPointNet (Transformer), a Transformer of two attention layers is used.
 In SequentialPointNet (MLP-Mixer), a MLP-Mixer of two mixer layers is used.

-We can see from the table that results of SequentialPointNet (LSTM), SequentialPointNet (GRU), and SequentialPointNet (Transformer) are much worse when compared with the result of SequentialPointNet.
-Internal structures of hyperpoints generate the main discriminant information and the changes between hyperpoints are auxiliary.
-Therefore, recurrent models that implement strict temporal inference are not suitable for hyperpoint sequences.
-Recently, self-attention-based Transformer has remained dominant in natural language processing and computer vision \cite{ViT}.
-Transformer is expected to achieve superior performance on the hyperpoint sequence classification task.
-However, due to the lack of larger-scale data for pre-training, Transformer does not show a promising result.
+We can see from Table \ref{table4} that results of SequentialPointNet (LSTM) and SequentialPointNet (GRU) are much worse when compared with SequentialPointNet.
+Hyperpoint sequences can be regarded as a kind of time series data.
+Different from the conventional time series data, the internal structures of elements rather than the element changes generate the main discriminant information.
+Thus, time series models that perform strict time-varying reasoning are not applicable to Hyperpoint sequences.
+Recently, self-attention-based Transformer has remained dominant in natural language processing\cite{Transformer} and computer vision \cite{ViT}.
+However, due to the lack of larger-scale data for pre-training, SequentialPointNet (Transformer) does not show a competitive result.
 SequentialPointNet (MLP-Mixer) achieves the accuracy of 94.5$\%$, which is 3.1$\%$ lower than our SequentialPointNet.
-In MLP-Mixer, channel-mixing and token-mixing are performed alternately, resulting in the mutual influence of spatial and temporal information extraction.
+The reason for this is that channel-mixing and token-mixing are performed alternatively, resulting in the mutual influence between spatial and temporal information.